SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Using ``try?`` lets you write concise error handling code for situations where you want to handle all errors in the same way.
 For example,
-the following code listing shows an app that displays cached data while waiting for new data to load.
+the following code listing
+displays cached data while waiting for new data to load.
-If any error occurs while loading the cached data, the cache is just ignored.
+If any error occurs while loading the cached data, the cache is ignored.

 .. code-block:: swift